jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > If you randomly select one of Amir’s deals, what’s the probability
 > that the deal will involve Product C?<br> <br> ⬜ 15%<br> ⬜
 > 80.43%<br> ✅ 8.43%<br> ⬜ 22.5%<br>

+Perfect probability calculations!
+Now that you know what the chances are, it’s time to start sampling.

 ## Sampling deals